 Today’s cars and trucks have several onboard computers.
 Using a memory saver is a great way to retain the memory in these onboard computer modules.

 Start the process by removing the negative terminal from the negative post.
 Pull up and twist.
-If the terminal is stuck to the post, don’t pry at it and possibly damage the case; use a battery terminal puller instead.
-Then remove the positive terminal and the battery hold down.
+If the terminal sticks to the post, don’t pry at it and possibly damage the case; use a battery terminal puller instead.
+Then remove the positive terminal, and the battery hold down.

-Connect the negative terminal to the post and tighten.
+Connect the negative terminal to the post and tighten it.
 Inspect and test the connections and perform the final starting and charging system checks.